 - The increasing use of sealed cases makes it more difficult and expensive to repair mobile phones, making it more likely that a damaged phone will be junked rather than fixed.

-Sealed cases are usually held together with glue (rather than plastic pressure tabs and screws) and they require the use of heat guns and plastic spudgers to be opened.
+Sealed cases are usually held together with glue (rather than plastic pressure tabs and screws) and they require the use of heat guns, suction cups and plastic spudgers to be opened.
 It takes longer to carry out repairs and it is more expensive because new seals and glue have to be reapplied each time the case is opened.

 - Changing the back case materal from plastic or metal to glass has increased the probability that the back cover will be damaged in a drop.